JoshMJohnson/Portfolio-Josh-Johnson/TicTacToe/README.md

 <!-- instruction section -->
 <h2 align="center">:scroll: Instructions of how to run program :scroll:</h2>

     1.)
-The driver file is the python file named Main.
-Run Main.py to open up the GUI (Graphical User Interface)
+Run the executable file named Tic-Tac-Toe.exe to open the GUI (Graphical User Interface) for the program

     2.)
 Enjoy playing Tic-Tac-Toe
 ---